ccedacero/como-se-dice/README.md

 # ¿ Como Se Dice ?

 A platform to help spanish speaking farm workers learn English.
 It parses Berkley’s Agricultural Personnel Management english learning resources to create a centralized and interactive location for learning English.
-You can see a quick [demo here](https://youtu.be/zymhOk7uurQ)
+You can see a quick [demo here](https://youtu.be/zymhOk7uurQ).

 <!-- ![The landing page for Neighbor's Kitchen](https://i.imgur.com/MwODixc.png )
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://i.imgur.com/Es8gs8S.png" alt="neighbor's kitchen menu" width="350"/>  <img src="https://i.imgur.com/yVgHeUH.png" alt="neighbor's kitchen menu" width="350" /> -->

 ### Features

-- User are able to learn and practice over 250 vocabulary words and phrases by using flashcard with audio playback
+- User are able to learn and practice over 250 vocabulary words and phrases by using flashcard with audio playback.
-- Users are able to test their skills by taking quizzes for different vocabulary card categories
+- Users are able to test their skills by taking quizzes for different vocabulary card categories.
 - Users are able to track their progress by reviewing their dashboard which contains stats for questions they've gotten incorrectly, alongside their weekly activity.
 - Users are able to translate text from English to Spanish and Spanish to English by typing their text or by speaking it.